benchristelcom/benchristelcom.github.io/src/portal/index.md

 - [Folklore.org](https://folklore.org/0-index.html) - the history of the Apple Macintosh
 - [Vintage Apple](https://vintageapple.org/) - the history of the early Macintosh, plus archives of magazines from the 80s and 90s (including Macworld and Byte).
+- [Infinite Mac](https://infinitemac.org/) - Run old versions of Mac OS — up to 10.4.11 — in your browser.
 - [Every default macOS (and OSX) wallpaper, in glorious 6K resolution](https://512pixels.net/projects/default-mac-wallpapers-in-5k/) courtesy of [512 Pixels](https://512pixels.net).
 - [Version Museum](https://versionmuseum.com/) - Screenshots of old software